How to Recognise and Support Mathematical Mastery in Young Children’s Play Learning from the 'Talk for Maths Mastery' Initiative

 Chapter 7: How do adults support children’s mathematical talk, thinking and mastery?

-Chapter 8: Maintaining children’s mathematical momentum into Year One – A case study
+Chapter 8: Maintaining children’s mathematical momentum into Year 1 – a case study

 Natalie Reilly and David Yates